yugecin/anna/readme.txt

 reloadconf <modname>     -- reload the configuration file of a mod.
-                            Use 'anna' as modname for core config. mods                     -- print the list of loaded mods
+                            Use 'anna' as modname for core config. mods                     -- print the list of loaded mods channels                 -- comma separated list of channels to join upon connecting.
+Anna will not part channels when they are removed from the list.

 stats
 -----